Jeep, Suzuki may have violated emissions rules: Dutch watchdog

 European cars in the future will have to comply with a road test, rather than a laboratory test, he said, removing the motive for installing software that tries to beat the test.

-(Reporting by Toby Steling; additional reporting by Bart Meijer.; Writing by Anthony Deutsch; Editing by Louise Heavens/Keith Weir)
+Reporting by Toby Steling; additional reporting by Bart Meijer.; Writing by Anthony Deutsch; Editing by Keith Weir and David Evans